How To Treat An Infected Ear Piercing – Dermatologist Opinion

 - Like lavender oil, Chamomile oil can be directly applied to the infected area.
 If it’s needed, you can dilute it with coconut oil which works well as a carrier oil.

 Apply a warm compress on the infected piercing for the minimum of 20 minutes per day.
 As it increases the blood flow around the infected site, you can enjoy the speedy recovery.

 4. Over the Counter Solutions

-You can also use OTC medications to treat the infections.
-But you have to be bit cautious before using these chemical compositions.
+You can also use OTC medications to treat infections.
+But you have to be a bit cautious before using these chemical compositions.
 I recommend you to read the link stated as Further Reading before giving a try with these remedies.

 Regardless of whether it’s an ointment or a solution or a powdery substance, if you feel itching or burning sensation after applying it on the infected area, it is recommended to clean that substance immediately and give a try with another remedy.

 - Wash your hands and infected area of piercing with an antibacterial soap or antibacterial sanitizer.